lucabizzotto/SPACE-CARVING/README.md

 and a file.ply with the result of the space carving that can be opened by the freely available Meshlab visualizer (https://www.meshlab.net/).

+## Code:
+The code it was split in varius Jupiyter notebook each of them solve a step of the project.